Why COVID cases are rising again in some Indian states | DW | 16.09.2021

 Rijo M. John, a health economist based in Kerala, said: "Cases in Kerala are high because it still has a high proportion of uninfected population, and the delta variant is still catching up."

-But John says case numbers in both Maharashtra and Kerala are slowly stabilizing.
+But following a spike, John says case numbers in both Maharashtra and Kerala are beginning to stabilize.

 "The cases [especially the 7-day averages] are not rising… In both states, it is either steady or declining," he told DW.